BCarnaval/UniTeX/README.md

 ### Cover Letter

-Example of what you should get from 'cover' template with [Light blue](https://www.w3schools.com/colors/color_tryit.asp?color=LightBlue) as main color
+Example of what you should get from 'cover' template with [light blue](https://www.w3schools.com/colors/color_tryit.asp?color=LightBlue) as main color

 <div align="center">
   <table>